TippingTheIceBerg/Odin_form/README.md

 4. The form side has 2 sections, a top heading and the form area

 5. The form has 2 sections, the form entry and a submit button

+Style Section

+1. Radiation waste and warning colors: green, yellow, black.
+Yellow call to attention like in the warning signs, green is the color of radiation, black is the color of the words describing the warning.
+Accent